sosia-dev/sosia/docs/tutorial/usage.rst

 Upon initiation, pybliometrics performs queries on the Scopus database in the background.

 All properties and the control group are derived from the publications associated with the profile, specifically those published before the comparison year.
 They represent the state of the profile in this year.

+sosia considers only research-type articles as defined by Scopus; these are articles (ar), books (bk), book chapter (ch), conference proceeding (cp), conference review (cr), notes (no), reviews (re), and short articles (sh).
+With the exception of notes, books and book chapters, these types are the ones Scopus uses for journal metrics.
+Notably, sosia excludes letters, editorials, errata and retracted papers.

 .. code-block:: python